 SCE’s Role in Distribution

 SCE continues to own and operate the regulated distribution lines in its franchise territory and is responsible for the reliable and safe delivery of electricity to end-use customers.

-Under CCA Service, the CCA is responsible for procuring and providing for the generation portion of the electricity (including ancillary services) needs of its customers.
-The CCA is responsible for ensuring that this generation power is delivered to the necessary grid location required to serve those customers.
-The CCA also has exclusive responsibility for the Resource Adequacy (RA) and Renewable Portfolio Standard (RPS) requirements of such customers.
+Under CCA Service, the CCA is responsible for procuring the generation portion of its customers’ electricity service (including ancillary services).
 The CCA is responsible for ensuring that the power needs of CCA Service customers are scheduled and settled with the CAISO.
-Additionally, CCAs are responsible for customer communications and customer inquiries regarding, and the management and oversight of, its own CCA Service program.
+Additionally, CCAs are responsible for customer communications and customer inquiries regarding, and the management and oversight of, their own CCA Service programs.